microbus-io/fabric/docs/tech/unicast.md

 ## Notes on Subscription Subjects

 The format of the subscription subject is by design.
-NATS provides means of controlling access to subjects using an ACL.
-Reversing the order of the segments of the host name enables setting permissions such as `ALLOW *.*.com.example.>` which restricts a microservice to communicate only under the `example.com` domain.
+[NATS provides means of controlling access to subjects using ACLs](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/authorization).
+Reversing the order of the segments of the host name enables setting permissions such as `subscribe = "*.*.com.example.>"` which restricts a microservice to communicate only under the `example.com` domain.
+The two asterisks stand for any plane and any port.

 The `microbus` prefix seen in the subscription subjects is referred to as the plane of communication.
 Microservices on a given plane can only talk to other services on the same plane.
 Planes therefore provide isolation for groups of microservices that share a single NATS cluster with other groups of unrelated microservices.
 For example, testing apps use a randomly generated plane to prevent unit tests from conflicting when running in parallel with other unit tests.